RevEngAI/reai-ghidra/README.md

 Import `src/test/resourcesfdupes.stripped` using the same steps as before.
 Once this has been completed, you can move on to the next step.

-With `fdupes.stripped` open in Ghidra, select a funtion in Ghidra's listing or decompiler view, and `right-click -> Rename from Similar Functions`, or `CTRL-Shift + R`.
+With `fdupes.stripped` open in Ghidra, select a function in Ghidra's listing or decompiler view, and `right-click -> Rename from Similar Functions`, or `CTRL-Shift + R`.
 This will open the function renaming window.

 ![Function Rename Action](screenshots/rename-action.png)